FilecoinFoundationWeb/filecoin-foundation/src/content/blog/recapping-filecoin-foundation-at-davos-ipfs-deployed-in-space-exploring-the-future-of-ai-and-web3-future-proofing-regulation-and-more.md

 image:
   src: /assets/images/020724-davos.png
 seo:
-  title: "Filecoin Foundation at Davos: Key Highlights and Future Prospects"
   description: Recap of Filecoin Foundation at Davos.
 Highlights include IPFS in
     space, AI and Web3 future, and more.
 ---